sconnin/STEM21/README.md

 * Designed and deployed an interactive web application to facilitate monitoring of STEM diversity scores within/across institutions.
 See: (https://stem-div.herokuapp.com/)
 * Currently developing/testing explantory models for longitudinal data to address key research questions.
 * updates to github respository are ongoing.

+Results of this work will be relevant to campus officers and executive administrators, STEM faculty, industry recruiters, prospective students.